 Together, We Are Stronger: The Value of Partnerships.

 The Foundation for the Support of the United Nations (FSUN) and its team believes in the importance of partnerships to achieve shared goals.
 Change requires collaboration between different members of the society: collaboration between men and women and between private businesses and the public sector is crucial in order to solve the major problems that challenge our world today such as gender inequality, climate change and education inequality.
 FSUN collaborates and consults with Member States (193 countries at the United Nations) on SDG campaigns, joint operational projects, participation in intergovernmental processes on shared goals and campaigns.
 It also partners with socially – responsible global businesses to engage the private sector and drive impact investments for the Global Goals.
-FSUN has partnerships with 24 international companies and organizations such as Blue Ocean Capital Group, Microsoft, IBM, Bloomberg Philanthropies, Pfizer, Nasdaq and others.
+FSUN has partnerships with 24 international companies and organizations such as Microsoft, IBM, Bloomberg Philanthropies, Pfizer, Nasdaq and others.
 Through partnerships and collaboration between different sectors, FSUN is able to spread awareness about the SDGs and to accelerate the steps taken towards their achievement.

 Steps Towards the Future: Support Our Youth.